 Only selected private Israeli broadcast television channels are allowed to carry advertising.
 These channels received broadcast licenses and the advertising privilege in exchange for certain local investment commitments.
 Israeli law largely prohibits other broadcast channels, both public and private, from carrying advertisements.
 Foreign channels that air through the country's cable and satellite networks are permitted to carry a limited amount of advertising aimed at the domestic Israeli audience.
 Currently, the regulations allow foreign channels no more than 25 percent of their total advertising time to target the Israeli market.

-Israel does not have an independent regulator for the communications sector; it is regulated by the Ministry of Communications.
+Israel does not have an independent regulator for the telecommunications sector.

 INVESTMENT BARRIERS